Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 What to Eat

 • Verivorst - Estonian blood sausage with sauerkraut.
-Kids skip, parents try.
+Kids will skip it.
+Parents should try it once.

 • Hapukoor mushroom soup - the Estonian winter staple, exceptional in cold weather.